Toloka/docs/en/template-builder/operations/play-audio.md

 ## Record audio {#record-audio}

-To allow annotators to upload their audio files, use the [field.audio](../reference/field.audio.md) component.
+To allow Tolokers to upload their audio files, use the [field.audio](../reference/field.audio.md) component.

-On the website, `field.audio` allows annotators to upload audio files, and in the app, it opens the sound recorder.
+On the website, `field.audio` allows Tolokers to upload audio files, and in the app, it opens the sound recorder.

 ```json
 {